nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `add project n/NAME d/DUEDATE t/TEAM`
 TEAM is any number of names separated by “ “ spaces.

-Examples: `add project n/Taskmania d/2020-09-09 t/Niaaz Lucas Jiayu` Adds a new project with the name Taskmania, due date 9 Sep 2020 with team members, Niaaz, Lucas and Jiayu.
+Examples: `add project n/Taskmania d/2020-09-09 t/Niaaz Lucas Jiayu` Adds a new project with the projectName Taskmania, due date 9 Sep 2020 with team members, Niaaz, Lucas and Jiayu.

 ### Starting work on an existing project `start `